 What is Knew Health?

-Knew Health is not health insurance.
-We are an inclusive monthly Membership that our Members trust.
+Knew Health is your solution to the rising cost of healthcare.
+We are not an insurance plan.
+Instead, we are an affordable and inclusive monthly Membership.
 Our Members are empowered to take charge of their health with daily wellness services, preventive coverage and savings to invest as they see fit.
-Whether alternative medicine, organic foods, and other wellness resources.
+Whether that’s alternative medicine, organic foods, or other wellness resources.

 Our Members are like-minded and empowered, but never alone.